myyrakle/rust-blog/posts/common-rust-lifetime-misconceptions.md

-## Intro
+## 들어가는 말

 I've held all of these misconceptions at some point and I see many beginners struggle with these misconceptions today.
-Some of my terminology might be non-standard, so here's a table of shorthand phrases I use and what I intend for them to mean.
+Some of my terminology might be non-standard, so here's a table of shorthand phrases
+I use and what I intend for them to mean.

 | Phrase | Shorthand for |
 |-|-|